Service Design Innovation

-Despite peaking fears for User Experience (UX), it’s the design discipline that’s gone large to reach global critical mass and underpin digital transformation across mobile, tablet, desktop and the wave of new ui technologies such as wearables.
+Despite peaking fears for User Experience (UX), it’s the design discipline that’s gone large to reach global critical mass and underpin digital transformation across mobile, tablet, desktop and the wave of new ui technologies such as conversational bots and RPA.
 Today UX stands to be the biggest single design discipline on the globe and probably in history heretofore.
 That’s quite an achievement from its roots in Human-computer Interaction and heralds the new wave of UX.

 In this article, I look at the seismic shifts that are happening in UX right now; these changes will shift the focus from consumer to co-creator and from metropolitan chic to global reach, thus realising the true value of science based design.
 Find out how UX can mature to reach its full potential, to become an indispensible business critical function that balances, human needs to technology in a sustainable business context.

 1 — WORKFORCE TRANSFORMATION

 Smart machines start to replace humans requiring a back to basics HCI approach

 Expect more and deeper disruption in traditionally non-digital industries (e.g. law, accounting, health etc.) as digital transformation, automation and robotics change work and the workplace; replacing human workers with machines.
 This will shift focus in UX from consumers to co-creators and human activity/practice will become the domain with most potential and interest for UX as a discipline.

 As smart machines start to replace human actors, UX will need to move from delivering simple usability to dealing with more complex domains that blend human and technological agency.
 Human-computer interaction (HCI) issues including previously niche topics, such as ethics will be dusted down and Mumford, Tavistock and UTOPIA correctly remembered and credited.
 The potential is huge and only good old HCI has the answers.

 2 — MICRO CO-CREATION

 Tiny moments of value rather than big wow delight as UX tackles profit and value